ohpyupi/study.security-plus/risk-analysis.md

 * Risk Transfer
   * Shifts some or all of the burden of risks to a third party
 * Risk Avoidance
-  * Deciding to invest heavily in a new product for an uncertain markey is a gamble.
+  * Deciding to invest heavily in a new product for an uncertain market is a gamble.
 Deciding against it would be classified as risk avoidance
 * Risk Acceptance
   * Accepting the potential consequences of a threat